 Sending food to school or daycare is a challenge because you have to consider food allergies, and many schools are nut-free environments.
 I don’t know about you, but my son at age 2 would only eat peanut butter crackers.
 So, sending food to daycare with him was not something I wanted to deal with.
+So how do you come up with healthy toddler lunches and daycare lunch ideas for your 2-year-old?

 Thankfully, our center had food brought in specifically for their kids.
 And peer pressure convinced my kid to eat what everyone else was eating.
 And when we moved, I selected a pre-school with a similar program (actually they had a chef preparing kid-friendly, healthy, and allergy-safe meals).
 But if you have a daycare center that does not have a special food program or choose to bring your food from home, and are wondering – what do you give a 1 year old for lunch at daycare?
 Here is a collection of kid lunch box ideas for school.